Shubham-Singh-1/shareit/README.md

-This project completely user ReactJS.It is build using the APIs of soceial.
+#### This project completely uses ReactJS.It is build using the APIs of soceial.

 # Getting Started with Create React App